 - Gastronomy is very important in Andalucia.
 One example of this is Jerez, a sherry that, as its name implies, is originally from Jerez de la Frontera.
 Another example is Jabugo in Huelva, the most famous place in Spain for the quality of its ham.

 - Another curious aspect of this Community is that the Sierra Nevada (Granada) is a ski resort located in the southernmost part of Spain.
 Here is where we can also find El Mulhacén, which is the highest peak in the entire national territory with an altitude of 11,411 feet.

 - Would you know where the rainiest place in Spain can be found?
 Well, it is in the region of Grazalema (Cádiz).

 - The Andalucian Community has 111 golf courses, of which 66 are located on the Costa del Sol, making Málaga the Spanish province with the most golf courses.

 - Every spring, the Strait of Gibraltar has the chance to enjoy one of the largest bird migrations in the world.

 - Donkey taxis are something you can only see in Mijas.
 They came about in the 1960s when tourists would watch workers return home by donkey.
 It has to be said that the tradition persists and you can still tour the streets of the village of Mijas by donkey.

 WHERE TO STAY

-If you travel to Andalucia during the month of February, do not hesitate to go for higher quality accommodations.
-Fuerte Hoteles is the best option to stay if you are visiting the South of Spain.
-The chain has establishments where you can, in addition to its services, enjoy the best of every point of Andalucia and its traditions.
-Its more than 50 years experience is the best guarantee.
-Marbella, Conil, Grazalema, El Rompido, Estepona or Torrox are some of the enclaves where you can find these incredible accommodations.
+If you travel to Andalucia in February, be sure to choose top quality accommodation.
+Fuerte Hoteles is the best accommodation option if you are visiting southern Spain.
+The chain has establishments where you can enjoy, in addition to its amenities, the best of Andalucian geography and its traditions.
+Its 60+ years’ experience are the best guarantee.
+Marbella, Conil, Grazalema, El Rompido and Torrox are just some of the enclaves where you can find this amazing accommodation.